You are here:

 A Gavi donor since 2006, Germany contributes to Gavi through direct contributions.
 The Federal Ministry for Economic Cooperation and Development (BMZ) made contributions totalling EUR 16 million between 2006 and 2010, including since 2011 partly through the KfW Development Bank.
-In late 2010, Germany increased its 2011 contribution to EUR 6 million on an initiative from the German Parliament.
-On 6 April 2011, Minister Niebel committed an additional contribution of EUR 14 million to Gavi for the budgetary year 2011 as part of the Muskoka Initiative) bringing Germany’s 2011 contribution to EUR 20 million.
+In late 2010, Germany increased its 2011 contribution to EUR 6 million on an initiative from the Federal German Parliament.
+On 6 April 2011, the Development Minister committed an additional contribution of EUR 14 million to Gavi for the budgetary year 2011 as part of the Muskoka Initiative, bringing the donor’s 2011 contribution to EUR 20 million.

 Contributions and pledges in total: